kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 for big clusters where the performance is critical) because it's just one iteration of Filter plugins (e.g., if you have 1000 nodes and 16 parallelism (default value), the scheduler needs around 62 iterations of Filter plugins, approximately.
 So, adding one iteration on top of that doesn't matter).

+#### Confusion if `NominatedNodeName` is different from `NodeName` after all

+If an external component adds `NominatedNodeName`, but the scheduler picks up a different node, `NominatedNodeName` is just overwritten by a final decision of the scheduler.

+But, if an external component updates `NominatedNodeName` that is set by the scheduler, the pod could end up having different `NominatedNodeName` and `NodeName`.

+We will update the logic so that `NominatedNodeName` field is cleared during `binding` call

+We believe that ensuring that `NominatedNodeName` can't be set after the pod is already bound is niche enough feature that doesn't justify an attempt to strengthening the validation.

 ##### Design Details